Shaaali/identity-apps/docs/guides/user-management/groups.md

 - [Assign users to groups](#assign-users-to-groups)
 - [Remove users from groups](#remove-users-from-groups)

-One user can be assigned users to any number of groups.
-Applications can get details about a user's group in the authentication response (e.g., ID token) from Asgardeo as a user attribute.
+One user can be assigned to any number of groups.
+Applications can get details about groups a user belongs to in the authentication response (e.g., ID token) from Asgardeo as a user attribute.

 ::: tip